Hurricane Rina

 Hurricane Rina was a small and slow-moving, but powerful tropical cyclone that caused minor impacts in the northwestern Caribbean Sea in late October 2011.
 The seventeenth named storm, seventh and final hurricane, and fourth and final major hurricane of the annual hurricane season, (Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane wind scale.)
 Rina developed from a tropical wave in the western Caribbean on October 23.
 The depression quickly intensified, and was upgraded to Tropical Storm Rina early on the following day.
 Further strengthening ensued as it tracked west-northwestward, with Rina becoming a hurricane on October 24.
 The hurricane eventually peaked as a Category 3 hurricane while it moved generally westward on October 25.
 However, on October 26, Rina weakened substantially and was downgraded to a Category 1 hurricane.
 Further weakening occurred, with Rina falling to tropical storm intensity on October 27.
 Rina then made landfall in northern Quintana Roo early the next day.
 The cyclone degenerated into a remnant low later on October 28 after emerging into the Yucatán Channel.
 The low dissipated near the western tip of Cuba on October 29.

 Several tropical cyclone warnings and watches were issued in anticipation of the storm in Belize, Honduras, and Mexico.
-Carnival Cruise Lines changed eight of their ships' itineraries to avoid the developing cyclone.
+Carnival Cruise Line changed eight of its ships' itineraries to avoid the developing cyclone.
 In Mexico, hundreds were ordered to evacuate from Punta Allen.
 Authorities set up 50 emergency shelters in Cancún.
 However, because the storm weakened significantly prior to landfall, only minor impact occurred in Mexico, mainly limited to flooding in some low-lying areas and downed trees and power lines.
 Convergence caused by a cold front and moisture from Rina resulted in heavy rainfall over portions of southeastern Florida.
 A number of streets were inundated and dozens of homes received water damage in Broward, Miami-Dade, and Palm Beach counties.
 In Broward County alone, about 160 homes were flooded.
 Farther north, two tornadoes were spawned in the vicinity of Hobe Sound, one of which damaged 42 mobile homes, 2 vehicles, and a number of trees.
 Throughout Florida, damage reached approximately $2.3 million (2011 USD).
 (Note: All damage figures are in 2011 USD, unless otherwise noted.)